Mookiepiece/strawberry-farm/docs/components/Levitate.md

 Because `max-width` / `max-height` property is used by this plugin, you'll have to assign your max size limit to it's inner children.

-The following example shows `max-width`.
+The following example shows `max-width` at initial 100 items.
+Input 1000 to see how both `max-width` / `max-height` take into effect.

 :::demo components/LevitatePluginsMaxHeight
 :::